Louis Jean Marie de Bourbon, Duke of Penthièvre: Life

 On 2 July 1733 at the age of eight, he was made a maréchal de camp (field marshal) and the next year, a lieutenant général (lieutenant general).
 In 1740, he received the Ordre de la Toison d'or from his Bourbon cousin, the King of Spain.
 In 1742, King Louis XV conferred upon him the Order of the Holy Spirit.
 He served in the military under his maternal uncle, the maréchal-duc de Noailles, and fought brilliantly at Dettingen in 1743 and Fontenoy in 1745.

-As the possessor of one of the largest fortunes in Europe, Louis Jean Marie was a very attractive marriage candidate, especially considering his close links with the French royal family.
+As the possessor of one of the largest fortunes in Europe, Louis Jean Marie was an enticing marriage candidate, especially considering his close links with the French royal family.

-A suggestion was made that he marry his cousin, Louise Henriette de Bourbon, the eldest granddaughter of his paternal aunt, Louise-Françoise de Bourbon.
+A suggestion was made that he would marry his cousin, Louise Henriette de Bourbon, the eldest granddaughter of his paternal aunt, Louise-Françoise de Bourbon.
 This idea, however, was abandoned as Louise Henriette's mother wished her daughter to marry Louis Philippe d'Orléans, the heir of the House of Orléans.